aravindmunna/hello-world-react-and-typescript-book/React.md

 There are some difference from HTML that you have to watch out for while writing JSX.
 You can't use JavaScript keywords.
 For instance, instead of defining a `class` on your JSX element you use `className`.
 Instead of using `for` to relate a label with an element you use `htmlFor`.

+When you want to render HTML elements you use lowercase as first letter of JSX element.

 ```html
 <div className="container">
     <label htmlFor="hello">Hello</label>